 Who is a Chief Learning Officer?

 CLO is a C-suite position in a corporate environment, responsible for learning management in a company.
-They are high-rank officers with multiple years of experience, usually having a thorough training in L&D, business, instruction, or similar.
-CLOs are extremely important for the corporate environments as they align the development of the employees with the business goals and strategies of the company.
+They are high-rank officers with multiple years of experience, usually having thorough management training in L&D, business, instruction, or similar.
+CLOs are extremely important for the corporate environments as they align the development of the employees with the business needs, goals, and strategies of the company.
 In short, Chief Learning Officers need to predict, what the corporate workers on every level need to know so that they perform best in their respective positions, bringing the company forward.
-The analysis of the business goals from the developmental perspective, allows them to delineate the competencies needed to achieve those goals.
+The analysis of the business goals from the organizational development perspective, allows them to delineate the competencies needed to achieve those goals.
 They often work in communication with the HR and/or Chief Talent Managers and bridge the gap between the purely theoretical, analytical business side of the company with the personal one.
-In short, the CLOs make sure, that everyone has the knowledge and skills to perform their tasks successfully and monitors the development of the task force.
+In short, the CLOs make sure, that everyone has the knowledge and skills to perform their tasks successfully and monitors the talent development of the task force.
 It’s safe to say, that CLOs are one of the most important cogs in a corporate machine, directly responsible for the company’s success or failure.

 What does a Chief Learning Officer do?

 As someone deeply involved with L&D and collaboration between different divisions of the company, CLOs are great communicators.
-They outline, develop and initiate learning programs aligned with the company’s goals.
+They outline, develop and initiate both online and instructor-led training programs aligned with the company’s goals.
 Those are not only business goals mentioned above but also personal assessment, gender equality, and collaboration goals, as well as sustainability programs introduced throughout the company.
 CLOs’ mission is to “formulate the strategy to drive corporate learning direction, goals, and policies” as Andrew Fayard writes.
 In collaboration with other members of the chief team in the company, the CLO disseminates the knowledge and skills throughout all the company levels – either outsourcing the teaching through individual or corporate training specialists or using a learning management system (LMS).
 Technology in support of information is their motto.

 Learning platforms – what do they have to offer for chief learning officers?

 EdApp offers free access to its comprehensive course library, where you can find ready-made courses and fully customizable learning templates prepared in collaboration with Canva.
-It also caters to a broad range of industries, from retail to education to construction, providing easy access to knowledge to multiple employees across the world.
+It also caters to a broad range of industries, from retail to leadership development to construction, providing easy access to knowledge to multiple employees across the world.
 But perhaps what makes EdApp stand out among other web-based learning platforms is the emphasis put on the use of the latest learning tools and technologies, such as gamification, spaced repetition, quizzes, and more.
 EdApp specialists keep their eye on the latest developments in the educational science field and continuously implement further advancements to make learning easy, accessible, and enjoyable for all.